5 Common Gas Furnace Safety Issues

 The air filter is one of the most commonly forgotten parts of your furnace.
 Yet, neglecting to change it can be dangerous.

-Dust and dirt will gradually clog the air filter (as it should), but you need to remember to have it changed roughly every three months.
+Dust and dirt will gradually clog the air filter (as it should) and impede air flow, but you need to remember to have it changed roughly every three months.
 A clogged air filter will restrict airflow, leading to lowered efficiency, overheating, and possibly carbon monoxide leaks.

 Over time, the gas burners will gather soot and dirt.
-This can cause them to burn the fuel at lower temperatures, and that will affect the efficiency of your furnace.
+This can cause older furnaces to burn the fuel at lower temperatures, and that will affect the efficiency of your furnace.
 It can also prevent the furnace from working properly at all.

 If the flame coming from the gas burner is orange or red rather than blue, it’s an indication that the gas burners need cleaning.

 5. Gas Smells

 There’s no time where the smell of gas around your furnace is something you should ignore.
 If you smell gas in your home, leave the house first and then call a professional immediately.
 They’ll instruct you on how (or if) you should attempt to turn off the gas from outside your home and what other steps to take.

 There are times where you may smell some gas around the furnace and find that it’s harmless.
 The real threat is when you smell gas coming from the air vents because that indicates a cracked heat exchanger.
 Regardless, we suggest calling a professional instead of guessing at what the problem might be.